ShivanKaul/facebook-chat-api/README.md

 <a name="getFriendsList" />
 ### api.getFriendsList(id, callback)

+Given the someone's user id, the function will return an array of ids of the user's friends.

+__Warnings__:

-__Warning__: this function takes a longer time than others to answer because it pulls the friends in batches of 20 (blindly following how the UI pulls the friends list).
-It might take a couple seconds if you have >1000 friends.
+1. This function takes a longer time than others to answer because it pulls friends in batches of 20 (blindly following how the UI pulls the friends list).
+It might take a couple of seconds if you have over 1000 friends.

-__Warning 2__: this will only work if you're friends with the person or if the person didn't set their friends list as being private information.
+2. This will only work if you're friends with the person or if the person didn't set their friend list as being private information.

-Given the id of a person, will return an array of ids of all its friends.

 __Arguments__